When Does Preconditioning Help or Hurt Generalization?: Introduction

-\parbox{0.685\linewidth}{ ~~ Our results are organized as follows.
-In Section~\ref{sec:risk}, we compute the stationary ($t\!\to\!\infty$) generalization error of update~\eqref{eq:preconditioned_gradient} for overparameterized linear regression under a fixed preconditioner.
-Extending the proportional asymptotic setup in \cite{hastie2019surprises,dobriban2018high}, we consider a more general random effects model and use random matrix theoretical tools to derive the exact population risk in its bias-variance decomposition.
-We characterize choices of $\bP$ that achieve the optimal bias or variance within a general class of preconditioners.
-Our analysis focuses on the comparison between GD, in which $\bP$ is identity, and NGD, in which $\bP$ is the inverse population Fisher information matrix\footnotemark.
-Our characterization reveals that the comparison of generalization performance is affected by the following factors: \begin{enumerate}[leftmargin=*,topsep=1.6mm,itemsep=0.5mm] \item \textbf{Label Noise:} Additive noise in the labels contributes to the variance term in the risk.
-We show that NGD achieves the optimal variance among a general class of preconditioned updates. \item \textbf{Model Misspecification:} Under misspecification, there does not exist $f_\btheta$ that achieves perfect generalization.
-While this influences the bias term in the risk, we argue that the impact is similar to label noise.
-Thus, NGD is also beneficial when the model is misspecified. \item \textbf{Data-Signal-Alignment:} Alignment describes how the target signal distributes among input features.
-We show that NGD is advantageous under misalignment --- when large variance directions of the features match the small signal directions (learning is ``difficult'') --- whereas GD achieves lower bias under isotropic signals. \end{enumerate} } \parbox{0.015\linewidth}{ } \parbox{0.3\linewidth}{ }
+Our results are organized as follows.
+In Section~\ref{sec:risk}, we compute the stationary ($t\!\to\!\infty$) generalization error of update~\eqref{eq:preconditioned_gradient} for overparameterized linear regression (unregularized) under time-invariant preconditioner.
+Extending previous analysis in the proportional limit \cite{hastie2019surprises,dobriban2018high}, we consider a more general random effects model and derive the exact population risk in its \textit{bias-variance decomposition} via random matrix theory.
+We then characterize choices of $\bP$ that achieve the optimal bias or variance within a general class of preconditioners.
+Our analysis focuses on the comparison between GD, for which $\bP$ is identity, and NGD, for which $\bP$ is the inverse population Fisher information matrix\footnote{From now on we use NGD to denote the preconditioned update with the inverse \textit{population} Fisher, and we write ``sample NGD'' when $\bP$ is the inverse or pseudo-inverse of the sample Fisher; see Section~\ref{sec:related} for discussion.}.
+Our characterization reveals that the comparison of generalization performance is affected by the following factors: \begin{enumerate}[leftmargin=*,topsep=0.5mm,itemsep=0.5mm] \item \textbf{Label Noise:} Additive noise in the labels leads to the \textit{variance} term in the risk.
+We prove that NGD achieves the optimal variance among a general class of preconditioned updates. \item \textbf{Model Misspecification:} Under misspecification, there does not exist a perfect $f_\btheta$ that recovers the true function (target).
+We argue that this factor is similar to additional label noise, and thus NGD may also be beneficial when the model is misspecified. \item \textbf{Data-Signal-Alignment:} Alignment describes how the target signal distributes among the input features.
+We show that GD achieves lower \textit{bias} when signal is isotropic, whereas NGD is preferred under ``misalignment'' --- when the target function focuses on small feature directions. \end{enumerate}